d8-contrib-modules/key/readme.md

 ## Architecture

-Key leverages the Drupal 8 Plugin API for Key Types.
-Key Types define an interface to get key contents.
-Key Types have their own configuration forms that store key-type specific settings when creating a Key entity.
+Key leverages the Drupal 8 Plugin API for Key Providers.
+Key Providers define an interface to get key contents.
+Key Providers have their own configuration forms that store settings specific to that Key Provider when creating a Key entity.

 Plugins allow for extensibility for customized needs.
-This allows other modules to create their own types of keys, the key type settings, and the logic for retrieving the key value.
+This allows other modules to create their own key providers, the key provider settings, and the logic for retrieving the key value.

 ## Settings